openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 * Obtain it prior to a transaction, e.g., using [@!OpenID.Registration] or out-of-band mechanisms.
 See (#pre-registered-rp) for the details.
 * The RP provides metadata to the Self-Issued OP just-in-time in the Self-Issued OP Request using one of the following mechanisms defined in this specification:
     * `client_id` equals `redirect_uri`
-    * OpenID Connect Federation 1.0 Automatic Registration
+    * OpenID Federation 1.0 Automatic Registration, per [@!OpenID.Federation]
     * Decentralized Identifiers

 Just-in-time metadata exchange allows SIOPv2 to be used in deployments models where the Self-Issued OP does not or cannot support pre-registration of Client metadata.